kspicer80/kspicer80.github.io/content/posts/2022-07-06-topic-modeling-the-ussc.md

     "viable" count in 530 US 914: 3
 ```

-And what if we wanted to look at these topic distributions over time.
-Are there any trends (increases in the frequency of our top topic words occuring over time)?
-Excellent question—and easy enough to do a little coding and see what we can see!
-So let's see if we can't "graph" Topic 14 and plot it over time.
+And what if we wanted to look at these topic distributions over time?
+Are there any trends (increases in the frequency of our top topic words occuring over time, say) here that we might be able to see?
+Excellent question—and easy enough to do with a little coding; let's see what we can see!
+So let's figure out if we can't "graph" Topic 14 and plot it over time.

 ``` python
 topic_fourteen = 'Topic 14'